GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts